After years of relative dormancy, the significance of NATO is making a comeback.

 The media should not fear: President Trump is not withdrawing from NATO.
 But he should.

-Like the EU, NATO can be described as a cult: once you join, you are never allowed to leave.We value your comments!
-Please weigh in on our comment section below.
+Like the EU, NATO can be described as a cult: once you join, you are never allowed to leave.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com